Titirangi, West Auckland

 Every bathroom is priced to its own scope — the size of the room, the tiles you choose, the complexity of the tiling, and how much waterproofing and ventilation work is involved all move the number.
 A patterned small-format floor like this one carries more in skilled labour than a large-tile floor of the same area, even when the tiles cost about the same.

 Rather than quote a figure that won’t match your home, use our bathroom renovation cost calculator to get a realistic Auckland estimate for your own project.
-For the full scope of what we handle, see our bathroom renovations in Auckland, and if you want the design worked through first, that starts in our Design Studio.
+For the full scope of what we handle, see how our team runs a bathroom renovation from design through to the final seal.
+On this side of the city, we also cover the bathroom work we take on across West Auckland.
+If you want the design worked through first, that starts in our Design Studio.

 What Tracey Got